ssbc/ssb-config/README.md

 },
 ```

-If you want to use [TOR](https://torproject.org) to create outgoing connections you can specify this as your.
+If you want to use [TOR](https://torproject.org) to create outgoing connections you can specify your `outgoing` like this.
 It will use `localhost:9050` as the socks server for creating this.

+TODO:
-TODO: make the onion socks server configurable.
+* make the onion socks server configurable.

-TODO: support creating hidden services via `incoming` blocks
+* support creating hidden services via `incoming` blocks

 ```json
 "connections": {